CarVac/3dPrintingGuide/Motion/StepperMotors.md

 ### Pull-In and Pull-Out Torque

-Pull-Out Torque (I think it's pull-out) is the torque required to cause a motor to skip a step when rotating at any given speed.
+Pull-Out Torque is the torque required to cause a motor to skip a step when rotating at any given speed.
-This is sually shown in the form of a graph.
+This is usually shown in the form of a graph.

 This is the closest information to what you want to know when speccing out motors for a printer and calculating how much acceleration you can expect from it, but you have to realize that the test conditions (particularly the motor driver) are not going to be the same.